James Ransone and Josh Peck head the cast of director Anthony O’Brien’s drama about survival in the wilderness.

 And the worst of those men might be their long-lost father.

-When we interviewed Anthony O’Brien two years ago shortly before his film’s theatrical release, the filmmaker freely acknowledged he was influenced by several westerns — including Jeremiah Johnson and Unforgiven — while filming The Timber on frigid locations in Romania (which credibly doubled for the Yukon).
+When Anthony O’Brien spoke with C&I shortly before his film’s 2015 theatrical release, the filmmaker freely acknowledged he was influenced by several westerns — including Jeremiah Johnson and Unforgiven — while filming The Timber on frigid locations in Romania (which credibly doubled for the Yukon).
 Here are some other highlights from our conversation.